tonibardina/frontend_from_zero_to_hero/docs/from_gui_to_cli.md

 * Go to Desktop folder
 * List all content of the folder
 * Create a Folder named "Projects"
-* Clone this repo on inside the Projects folder
+* Clone this repo inside the Projects folder